Mad Men season 1: Filming

-The pilot episode was shot at Silvercup Studios and various locations around New York City; subsequent episodes have been filmed at Los Angeles Center Studios.
+The pilot episode began filming on April 20, 2006, and was shot at Silvercup Studios and various locations around New York City; subsequent episodes have been filmed at Los Angeles Center Studios.
 It is available in high definition for showing on AMC-HD and on video-on-demand services available from various cable affiliates.
 The writers, including Weiner, amassed volumes of research on the period in which Mad Men takes place so as to make most aspects of the series—including detailed set designs, costume design, and props—historically accurate, producing an authentic visual style that garnered critical praise.
 Each episode has a budget of $2–2.5 million, though the pilot episode's budget was over $3 million.
 On the scenes featuring smoking, Weiner stated: "Doing this show without smoking would've been a joke.
 It would've been sanitary and it would've been phony."
 Since the actors cannot, by California law, smoke tobacco cigarettes in their workplace, they instead smoke herbal cigarettes.